 The MSc(ECom&IComp) is a comprehensive, interdisciplinary programme designed for business executives, policy and decision makers, managers and information technologists, to equip them with the latest knowledge about technology development and business opportunities in electronic commerce on the Internet.
 The curriculum is aimed to stimulate critical thinking in our students for them to understand, select and manage a fundamental spectrum of business technologies without losing sight of the goal of business and its traditional strengths.

-The programme tries to provide an integration of technology with businesses, and consists of courses falling into two major and related disciplines: electronic commerce courses and Internet computing courses.
-Students are encouraged to take courses in both disciplines, provided they have the necessary pre-requisite knowledge for the particular course.
+The programme tries to provide an integration of technology with businesses, and consists of a mixture of courses from electronic commerce (ECOM) and/or Internet computing (ICOM) subject area(s) and some selected computer science (COMP) courses.
+Students are encouraged to take courses in any area, provided they have the necessary pre-requisite knowledge for the particular course.

 The ICOM-prefixed courses require more technical entry knowledge.
 They help students expand their system development and design skills.
 But they never ignore the business applications.
-The areas covered include information architecture, cloud computing, forensics, legal sanctions, apps development, security, and mobile and wireless communications.
+The areas covered include information architecture, forensics, legal sanctions, security, and mobile and IoT computing.
 Students are expected to ensure that they have the basic technology pre-requisites before enrolling in these courses.

 Programme Learning outcomes